20n/act/wikiServices/README.md

 The default linking mechanism used by mediawiki (frustratingly) rewrites URLs to include the fully qualified hostname.
 This can make exploration of the wiki over a tunnel challenging.
 You can always access a specific page by entering `http://localhost:8080/index.php?title=<Page Name>` in your browser, substituting `<Page Name>` with the name of the page you're trying to reach.

+// Move sections below to after "STOP HERE".
+And decrease indentation on these heading by 1.
+All the way down to "Hosting.."

 ### Loading Data into the Wiki ###